rshastal/pack147test/register.md

           Pay Scouting America dues
         </h3>
         <p class="mt-3 text-slate-600">
-          $170 to Scouting America covers national and Pacific Skyline Council registration.
+          $185 to Scouting America covers national and Michigan Crossroads Council registration.
 Add $15 for an optional year of <em>Scout Life</em> magazine.
-Important: when prompted, choose <strong class="text-cub-blue">Cub Scout Pack 57 — Palo Alto</strong> so your scout lands in the right pack.
+Important: when prompted, choose <strong class="text-cub-blue">Cub Scout Pack 147 - Grosse Pointe </strong> so your scout lands in the right pack.
         </p>
         <p class="mt-3 text-sm text-slate-500">
           <strong class="text-cub-blue">Returning scouts:</strong> Scouting America bills 12 months from your last registration, so you may not owe anything yet.
 When the renewal does come due, paying it is required to stay in the program.